Capps-Perkins-042.jpg

 — Aboriginal activist Lilla Watson

 Perkins Fellows explore vocation through weekly community engagement.
-Named after the great Christian community development leader John M. & Vera Mae Perkins, this program builds bridges between the University and the community through mutually-beneficial partnerships.
+Named after the great Christian community development leaders John M. & Vera Mae Perkins, this program builds bridges between the University and the community through mutually-beneficial partnerships.
 Perkins Fellows are placed with a community partner to connect their learning through service and theological reflection.
 Fellows receive mentoring and training in cross-cultural engagement and community development, with an eye towards vocational discernment in these fields of work.

 • 8-12 Perkins Fellows are mentored by and work alongside Community Service Innovators